biggaben/DnD-CharacterSheet-Generator/README.md

 ### 1. Standardized Template (Recommended for LLMs)

-Use `template_semantic_fields.txt` with logical, semantic field names:
+Use `character_standardized_template.txt` with logical, semantic field names:

 - Easy for LLMs to understand and fill
 - Clear instructions for each section